Marra Mamba tiger eye decorative display piece

 rare tiger iron gemstone specimen

-Large Marra Mamba Tiger's Eye Segmentation - Fine Specimen
+Large Tiger's Eye Segmentation - A Masterpiece of Earth’s Own Making

 Specifications